bpietzenuk/COMEX/README_COMEX2.1.txt

 2. samtools and bedtools needed
 3. spreadsheet program i.e. Microsoft Excel or LibreOffice Spreadsheet

+Bugfixes COMEX2.1 -> COMEX2.2
+---
+1. Changing columns assignment in new_cases1.py fitting to TE annotation file (see below).

 Bugfixes COMEX2.0 -> COMEX2.1
 ---
 Some Bugfixes were corrected improving COMEX run and compatibility.
 Thanks to Annika Mutz and Ben Luis Hack for recognizing and correcting those errors.